-- During your interview, you'll get a chance to see our space, learn more about our ForWard Curriculum, interview with faculty and current students, and enjoy Madison.
+- During your interview, you will learn about our top-notch educational facilities andinnovative ForWard Curriculum, interview with faculty, and connect with current students.

 4. Prepare to matriculate, or reapply

-- If you’re accepted, congratulations!
-We’re so excited to welcome you to our medical school.
-You’ll receive all the information you need from us to enroll and prepare for the first day of class.
+- If you are accepted, congratulations!
+We are so excited to welcome you to campus.
+You will receive all the information you need from us to enroll and prepare for the first day of class and beyond.

-- If you’re not accepted, we’re sorry to hear it — we get so many amazing applicants for whom we don’t have space in the class.
-If you’re interested in reapplying, view our guide.
+- If you are not accepted, we are sorry to hear it — regrettably, we do not have space for all of the amazing individuals who apply to the program.
+If you are interested in reapplying, view our guide.

 What you need to know

 Paths and programs for your career goals